Intrinsic Image Transfer for Illumination Manipulation: Methodology

-The Eq.
-(9) illustrates that ${\omega_{i,j}^{s^r}}$ keeps invariant when adding a constant ${\bar{{s}^{l}_{i}}}$ to the patch $i$, which makes sense for the translation-invariant property.
-In other words, the local linear model in Eq.
-(7) is also applicable to the image itself in views of the spatial-smoothing illumination, and we can regularize the reflectance directly without the necessity of decoupling the reflectance from the image.
+As we can see, Eq.
+(9) and (7) have the same form and ${\omega_{i,j}^{s^r}}$ keeps invariant when adding a constant illumination ${\bar{{s}^{l}_{i}}}$ back.
+Due to the translation-invariant property of local linear model, the reflectance layer can be directly regularized without the necessity of decoupling the reflectance from an image.
 Putting Eq.
 (7) and (9) into Eq.
-(8), ${E^r(\boldsymbol{o})}$ can be rewritten as,
+(8), we have reflectance loss ${E^r(\boldsymbol{o})}$,